Understanding Superannuation Death Benefits: What You Need to Know

 2. Child of the deceased (of any age)

-3. Person in an interdependency relationship with the deceased.
+3. Person in an interdependency relationship with the deceased (live togetehr and are financially dependant on one another)

-If you wish to leave your super to someone who does not qualify as a dependant under superannuation law, you can consider making a binding death benefit nomination to have the payment directed to your legal personal representative.
-This ensures your super is distributed according to your will.
+If you wish to leave your super to someone who does not qualify as a dependant under superannuation law, you can consider making a binding death benefit nomination to have the payment directed to your Executor or Legal Personal Representative.
+This ensures your super is distributed according to your Will (but there may be tax to pay if there are no tax dependants).

 Understanding superannuation death benefits is essential for effective estate planning and ensuring your loved ones receive the financial support they deserve.
 By knowing the rules and tax implications, you can make informed decisions about nominating beneficiaries and optimising your superannuation benefits for the future.
 If you have specific questions or concerns, it's always a good idea to consult with a financial advisor or tax professional for personalised guidance.